WulfNovak/Rising-Or-Declining-Country-Emissions/README.md

 # Data Analysis on World Emissions Data

 Project Notes:
-* Interactive Maps can be seen here: https://wulfnovak.github.io/
+* Interactive Maps can be seen here: https://wulfnovak.github.io/ - More will be added
 * For the time being, plots from the emissions_eda script are provided in the 'Plots' folder
 * Categorized development indicators are made available in the 'Data' folder
   * (These may not be used in further analysis due to NAs)